AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/curate.md

 # Curate projects

->[!NOTE]
->
->You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
-Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
-[Learn more...](/help/getting-started/cja-aa.md)

 Curation lets you limit the components (dimensions, metrics, segments, date ranges) before sharing a project.
 When a recipient opens the project, they will see a limited set of components that you have curated for them.
 Curation is an optional but recommended step before sharing a project.

 >[!NOTE]